-- Almost all providers include a FREE domain name (for 1 year) with their yearly hosting plans.
+- Most providers include a FREE domain name (for 1 year) with their yearly hosting plans.

-- Ideally select a hosting option that includes a few email ids and support/space for backups.
+- Ideally select a hosting option that includes SSL, email ids and support/space for backups.

 - You can change your hosting or easily upgrade to a different plan later.
 Most Hosts provide support to help you with migration.
 Else you can get someone from Fiverr.com to do it for you.

 Siteground ** (Paid) : Reliable WordPress hosting, without the pricey tag.
 It’s the best value for money in terms of WordPress Hosting.
 Way better uptime, website speed and other statistics than BlueHost or GoDaddy.
-PLUS even their basic ‘StartUp’ plan INCLUDES regular site backups AND SSL security cert out of the box!
+PLUS even their basic ‘StartUp’ plan that starts at $4/pm INCLUDES regular site backups AND SSL security cert out of the box!

 WPEngine ** (Paid) WPEngine has a rock solid reputation of being Best WordPress hosting in the market today.
 If you’re comfortable with the price, don’t even think twice, just go for it.
 [Click here to save 20% off your first payment]